gfsd3v/plate-checker-fiap/README.md

 ### Tech

-HostGatos uses a number of open source projects to work properly:
+PlateChecker uses a number of open source projects to work properly:

 * ReactNative
 * OpenALPR